 - A drill

-1. Drill Holes in your dinosaurs so you can stick in the candleholders.
-This was a job for Dadfluential and his drill press.
+Drill Holes in your dinosaurs so you can stick in the candleholders.
+This was a job for my husband and his trusty drill press.
 Is it overkill to use a massive drill press to drill tiny holes in plastic dinosaurs?
 Possibly.
-But using his drill press makes my man happy, and who am I to interfere.
+But using his drill press makes my man happy, and who am I to interfere?

-Happy man using big powertools = marital craft harmony.
+Happy husbands using big powertools to make a Dinosaur Menorah = marital craft harmony

-2. Use hot glue gun to glue candle holders in dinosaurs.
+Now it’s time to secure the candle holders.
+Use a hot glue gun to glue the candle holders into the dinosaurs.
 You might want to stick a candle in the holder before you shove it in, to ensure it is glued in straight.
-Be careful with the hot glue.
+Be careful with the hot glue!
+No burns allowed…

-3. Spray painting time!
-We created a little spray-tanning dino booth for our little friends from an ikea container on it’s side.
 The key is several light coats from multiple angles.
 Be patient.
-Don’t forget to paint the base at the same time.
+Don’t forget to paint the wooden base at the same time.

 I love how these look all painted up.
 The paint settles into the crevices and you can see all the detail.
-Let these dry for a day.
+Let these dry for at least a day before handling.

-4. Glue your Dinos onto your scrap wood and you have yourself a menorah!
+Get out your glue gun again and glue your Dinos onto your scrap wood.
+Ta da! you have yourself a menorah!

-Happy Hanukah and stay tuned for several more Menorahs, including a few crafted from glow sticks so your kids can keep them in their rooms and your house won’t be reduced to ashes.
+Happy Hanukkah and stay tuned for several more Menorahs, including a few crafted from glow sticks so your kids can keep them in their rooms and your house won’t be reduced to ashes.